| Total | 0.00 EUR | |

 Design concept

-Fedra Arabic takes into consideration the contemporary uses of Arabic type and offers a pragmatic solution for multilingual typesetting.
+Fedra Arabic was designed in 2005 to consider the contemporary uses of Arabic type.
+Fedra Arabic was a pragmatic solution for multilingual typesetting.
 The simplified forms of Arabic are stripped of all decoration while keeping the intrinsic structure of the Arabic writing system.

 Styles